dhruvan-vyas/last_try/README.md

 #### ****async Style****

-Introducing a novel printing style—async.
+Introducing a novel printing 'style—async'.
 This style revolutionizes the way multiple lines are printed simultaneously, optimizing display in both spacious and constrained terminals.

+Exemple Video==>

 *Key Features:*
 - *`Simultaneous Printing:`* Print multiple lines simultaneously when there's ample space in the terminal.